trey-rosius/sam_appsync-stepfunctions/README.md

 ```

 ### Create Direct Lambda Resolver
-Finally, we have to create a direct lambda resolver, which would connect the mutation in our schema, to the lambda
+Now, we have to create a direct lambda resolver, which would connect the mutation in our schema, to the lambda
 datasource we created above.

 Under resources in `template.yaml`, type in